JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 By passing traversal strings (e.g., `../../../../usr/local/lib/python3.11/site-packages/llama_index/core/__init__.py`), an attacker forces the file writing routine outside the intended data directory.

+#### **1.3 The API Wrapper: `StorageContext.persist()`**
+While `SimpleKVStore.persist()` contains the unanchored path resolution sink, the vulnerability is exposed in production applications via `StorageContext.persist()`.
+Developers rarely instantiate the key-value store directly; instead, they manage index state using the `StorageContext` wrapper.

+When a developer or AI agent saves state, they execute:
+`storage_context.persist(persist_dir=untrusted_input)`

+Because `StorageContext` passes caller-supplied paths directly to its underlying key-value store without boundary checking, any application saving index state from an untrusted context (e.g., a user session ID or an LLM-generated directory name) is instantly vulnerable to directory traversal.
+This transforms a low-level framework bug into a highly exploitable real-world vulnerability.

 ### **Insufficient Security Boundaries: The Filename Registry**

 During the disclosure process, it was suggested that the `DATASET_CLASS_FILENAME_REGISTRY` prevented traversal.
 This assessment is architecturally inaccurate for the following reasons: